Bachelor of Interdisciplinary Studies Degree (BIS)

 Courses, seminars and other student services are offered, with programs designed for each student’s unique interests, goals, background and related experience, under an experienced advisor’s guidance.

-Up to 88 previous course credits from other schools may be transferable to the total 118 required credits needed to graduate from the BIS program.
+Up to 88 previous course credits from other schools may be transferable to the total 118 required credits needed to graduate from the Interdisciplinary degree program.

 Students may also receive credit for:

 - Credit through examination *